Skip to Main

 A comprehensive learning experience employs:

-- Rotation schedules are structured on a four-week block basis, providing 13 rotations per year and a significant exposure to the core radiological subspecialties.
-The Residency rotation curriculum is structured to provide each resident a solid foundation in all of the subspecialties prior to the CORE examination at the end of the third year.
+• Rotation schedules are structured on a four-week block basis, providing 13 rotations per year and a significant exposure to the core radiological subspecialties.
+The Residency rotation curriculum is structured to provide each resident a solid foundation in all of the subspecialties American Board of Radiology Core Exam at the end of the third year.

-- First clinical year devoted primarily to rotating through the basic services of thoracic, musculoskeletal, body imaging, neuroimaging, and emergency radiology
+• The first clinical year is primarily devoted to rotating through the basic services of thoracic, musculoskeletal, abdominal, neuro, nuclear, and pediatric radiology.

 Teaching Resources

-Training in radiologic pathology is available in the third year of residency training through a four-week elective at the American Institute for Radiology Pathology RadPath Course in Washington, D.C., with enrollment and a stipend for attendance provided by the program.
+Training in radiologic pathology takes place in the third year of residency training through a four-week virtual elective course given by the ACR Institute for Radiologic Pathology.

-Online teaching files are available through UT Southwestern and Parkland Health & Hospital System, as well as the American College of Radiology teaching file and a large collection of videotaped lectures and electronic educational material.
-Residents are also provided access to eAnatomy, RADPrimer and STATdx.
+Online teaching files are available through UT Southwestern and Parkland Health.
+Residents are also provided access to eAnatomy, RADPrimer, STATdx, and CaseStacks.

-The American College of Radiology In-Training Examination, a practice exam, is given each year to residents in the Department.
-Intensive review sessions are held for residents taking the American Board of Radiology CORE examination
+The American College of Radiology In-Training Examination, a practice exam, is given each year to residents in the first through third years of training.
+Intensive review sessions are held for residents taking the American Board of Radiology Core Exam.

 Call Duty